 \subsection{Complexity Analysis}

-The complexities of the proposed algorithm \ref{algo:proposed} is defined based on the worst complexity in each epoch.
-One epoch of the entire algorithm has worst complexity contributed by fitness evaluation, non-dominated sorting, parent selection based on crowding distance and rank, and crossover and mutation process.
-Out of all these steps, fitness evaluation and non-dominated sorting has the worst complexity to contribute.
+The complexities of the proposed algorithm \ref{algo:proposed} are defined based on the worst complexity in each epoch.
+One epoch of the entire algorithm has the worst complexity, contributed by fitness evaluation, non-dominated sorting, parent selection based on crowding distance and rank, and crossover and mutation processes.
+Out of all these steps, fitness evaluation and non-dominated sorting have the worst complexity to contribute.

-The fitness evaluation of DNN model involves the parameter optimization by L-BFGS with complexity of $O(N_I*n^2)$, where $n \& N_I$ be the total number of parameters and number of iterations required to fine-tune the DNN model.
-The complexity of non-dominated sorting is given by $O(MN_p^2)$, where $M\, \&\, N_p^2$ represents the number of objective and the population size respectively.
-Since the number of objective ($M$) is usually very less compared to the population size ($N_p$), the complexity of the proposed algorithm (EvoN2N) can be approximated as $O(N_IN_pn^2)$ where, $N_p$ be the population size, $N_I$ be the number iteration for the model training in fitness evaluation step, $n$ be the number of parameters in a DNN model.
+The fitness evaluation of the DNN model involves the parameter optimization by L-BFGS with the complexity of $O(N_I*n^2)$, where $n \& N_I$ is the total number of parameters and the number of iterations required to fine-tune the DNN model.
+The complexity of non-dominated sorting is given by $O(MN_p^2)$, where $M\, \&\, N_p^2$ represents the number of objectives and the population size respectively.
+Since the number of objectives ($M$) is usually much smaller compared to the population size ($N_p$), the complexity of the proposed algorithm (EvoN2N) can be approximated as $O(N_IN_pn^2)$ where, $N_p$ be the population size, $N_I$ be the number iteration for model training in the fitness evaluation step, $n$ be the number of parameters in a DNN model.